So Random!

-So Random! is an American Disney Channel sketch comedy series that premiered on June 5, 2011.
-It was announced as an independent series after Demi Lovato left the parent series, Sonny with a Chance.
-The series features the actors who acted in Sonny with a Chance, besides Lovato: Tiffany Thornton, Sterling Knight, Brandon Mychal Smith, Doug Brochu, and Allisyn Ashley Arm along with other featured actors who recur in the series.
-The series premiere was watched by 4.1 million viewers.
+So Random! is an American sketch comedy series created by Steve Marmel and developed by Michael Feldman that aired on Disney Channel from June 5, 2011, to March 25, 2012.
+It was announced as an independent series after Demi Lovato left the parent series, Sonny with a Chance, created by Marmel.
+The series features the actors from Sonny with a Chance, besides Lovato: Tiffany Thornton, Sterling Knight, Brandon Mychal Smith, Doug Brochu, and Allisyn Ashley Arm along with other featured actors who recur in the series.
+The series premiere was watched by 4.07 million viewers.

-On May 2, 2012, Tiffany Thornton indicated that the series had not been renewed for a second season and the show was cancelled after only 1 season.
+On May 2, 2012, Tiffany Thornton announced that the series had not been renewed for a second season and the show was cancelled after only one season.